Michigan gets $27.9M in federal funds to fight opioid crisis

 The grant is part of roughly $1.8 billion that the department is giving states to boost their responses to widespread opioid addiction.
 The U.S. Centers for Disease Control and Prevention are supporting the initiative.

-The CDC has a three-year agreement with states, territories and localities to promote awareness of the crisis and boosting prevention programs and response initiatives.
+The CDC has a three-year agreement with states, territories and localities to promote awareness of the crisis and bolster prevention programs and response initiatives.

 The funding will be administered through the Substance Abuse and Mental Health Services Administration as part of the State Opioid Response grant program.